ionos-cloud/crossplane-provider-ionoscloud/docs/api/managed-kubernetes/nodepool.md

 							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 						* `matchLabels` (object)
 							* description: MatchLabels ensures an object with matching labels is selected.
+						* `policy` (object)
+							* description: Policies for selection.
+							* properties:
+								* `resolution` (string)
+									* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+									* default: "Required"
+									* possible values: "Required";"Optional"
-* `availabilityZone` (string)
+								* `resolve` (string)
-	* description: The availability zone in which the target VM should be provisioned.
+									* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
-	* possible values: "AUTO";"ZONE_1";"ZONE_2"
+									* possible values: "Always";"IfNotPresent"
+		* `ips` (array)
+			* description: Use IPs to set specific IPs to the resource.
+If both IPs and IPsBlockConfigs are set, only `ips` field will be considered.
 * `ramSize` (integer)
 	* description: The RAM size for the node.
 Must be set in multiples of 1024 MB, with minimum size is of 2048 MB.
 	* format: int32
 	* minimum: 2048.000000
 	* multiple of: 1024.000000
-* `storageSize` (integer)
-	* description: The size of the volume in GB.
-The size should be greater than 10GB.
-	* format: int32
-	* minimum: 10.000000
 * `storageType` (string)
 	* description: The type of hardware for the volume.
 	* possible values: "HDD";"SSD"
-* `cpuFamily` (string)
-	* description: A valid CPU family name.
-If no CPUFamily is provided, it will be set the first CPUFamily supported by the location.
-	* possible values: "AMD_OPTERON";"INTEL_SKYLAKE";"INTEL_XEON"
 * `autoScaling` (object)
 	* description: property to be set when auto-scaling needs to be enabled for the NodePool.
 By default, auto-scaling is not enabled.
 	* properties: